Vanguard Long-Term Treasury Index Fund ETF Shares (NASDAQ:VGLT) Sees Unusually-High Trading Volume

-Shares of Vanguard Long-Term Treasury Index Fund ETF Shares (NASDAQ:VGLT) saw an uptick in trading volume on Wednesday .
-140,984 shares changed hands during trading, a decline of 87% from the previous session’s volume of 1,078,072 shares.The stock last traded at $87.41 and had previously closed at $87.52.
+Vanguard Long-Term Treasury Index Fund ETF Shares (NASDAQ:VGLT) shares saw unusually-strong trading volume on Tuesday .
+Approximately 61,581 shares changed hands during mid-day trading, a decline of 95% from the previous session’s volume of 1,126,343 shares.The stock last traded at $87.17 and had previously closed at $88.00.

-The business also recently announced a monthly dividend, which was paid on Tuesday, September 7th.
-Shareholders of record on Thursday, September 2nd were paid a dividend of $0.142 per share.
-The ex-dividend date of this dividend was Wednesday, September 1st.
-This represents a $1.70 dividend on an annualized basis and a dividend yield of 1.95%.
+The company also recently declared a monthly dividend, which will be paid on Wednesday, October 6th.
+Stockholders of record on Monday, October 4th will be paid a dividend of $0.135 per share.
+The ex-dividend date is Friday, October 1st.
+This represents a $1.62 dividend on an annualized basis and a dividend yield of 1.86%.

 Vanguard Long Term Government Bond ETF (the Fund) seeks to track the performance of a market-weighted government bond index with a long-term, dollar-weighted average maturity.
 It employs a passive management or indexing investment approach designed to track the performance of the Barclays Capital U.S.